Sign In / Sign Out

 The BA in the arts is an interdisciplinary degree program designed for students who are passionate about the arts and interested in combining knowledge about multiple arts disciplines.

-Students gain an increased understanding of the theoretical, historical and cultural forces that shape the arts through an open-ended path for the exploration and development of a range of skills that is valuable for advanced study in multiple areas.
+Students gain an increased understanding of the theoretical, historical and cultural forces that shape the arts.
+They accomplish this through an open-ended path for the exploration and development of a range of skills that is valuable for advanced study in multiple areas.

 The major includes a common core for all students, and students choose a focus from arts administration or entertainment design or the student may design a focus that is subject to approval by the institute's standards committee and the dean's office.